 Can I use a pressure cooker to make Bagara Rice?

-Yes, use ½ cup lesser water than normal.
+Yes, use ½ cup less water than usual.
 Pressure cook for 2 whistles.
 Let the pressure drop naturally before you open the cooker.

 -